Sage vs NetSuite (2026): Which ERP/Accounting Platform Wins?

 Sage Intacct

-- Best-in-class multi-entity consolidation
+- top-tier multi-entity consolidation

 - AICPA preferred financial management